Two by Twos

-Two by Twos is one of the names used to denote an international, home-based new religious movement that has its origins in Ireland at the end of the 19th century.
-Among members, the church is typically referred to as "The Truth" or "The Way".
-Those outside the church refer to it as "Two by Twos", "The Black Stockings", "No-name Church", "Cooneyites", "Workers and Friends" or "Christians Anonymous."
-Church ministers are itinerant and work in groups of two, hence the name "Two by Twos".
-The church's registered names include "Christian Conventions" in the United States, "Assemblies of Christians" in Canada, "The Testimony of Jesus" in the United Kingdom, "Kristna i Sverige" in Sweden, and "United Christian Conventions" in Australia.
-These organization names are used only for registration purposes and are not used by members.

-The church was founded in 1897 in Ireland by William Irvine, an evangelist with the interdenominational Faith Mission.
-Irvine began independently preaching a return to the method of itinerant ministry he claimed was set forth in Matthew 10.
+Two by Twos (also known as 2x2, The Truth and The Way) is an international, home-based Christian new religious movement that was founded in 1897 in Ireland by William Irvine.
+Irvine, an evangelist with the interdenominational Faith Mission, began independently preaching that the itinerant ministry outlined in Matthew 10 remains the only valid method of evangelism.
 Church growth was rapid, spreading outside Ireland.
-Irvine eventually began preaching a new order in which the hierarchy that had developed within the church would have no placement.
-This teaching became controversial within the church and led to his expulsion by church overseers around 1914.
+Irvine eventually began preaching a new order in which the hierarchy developed within the church would have no placement.
+This teaching became controversial within the church, leading to his expulsion by church overseers around 1914.
 One of the church's most prominent evangelists, Edward Cooney, was expelled a decade after Irvine.
 The church then became much less visible to outsiders for the next half-century.
-Publication of several articles and books, increased news coverage, and the appearance of the Internet have since opened the church to wider scrutiny.
+The publication of several articles and books, increased news coverage, and the appearance of the Internet have since opened the church to wider scrutiny.
+Increased scrutiny by news organizations has focused on various wrongdoings, and the United States FBI launched an on-going investigation into allegations of childhood sexual abuse and other potential irregularities.

-The church does not explicitly publish any doctrinal statements, claiming these must be orally imparted by its ministers, referred to as "workers".
-Doctrine of the church teaches that salvation is available only by accepting the preaching of its homeless, unsalaried ministry workers and by attending the group's home meetings.
-The orthodox Christian Trinitarian doctrine is rejected, and members deny having a church name.
-Baptism by immersion as performed by one of the church's workers is required for full participation.
-Some in the church claim it is a direct continuation of the 1st-century Christian church.
-Others in the church believe that a restoration of some sort may have occurred in the late 19th century.

-Members hold regular weekly worship gatherings in local homes on Sunday and midweek.
-The church also holds annual regional conventions and public Gospel meetings.
-The church claims no official headquarters or official publications.
+Some in the church assert it is a direct continuation of the 1st-century Christian church.
+Others in the church believe that a restoration occurred in the late 19th century.
+Ministers are itinerant and work in pairs, hence the name "Two by Twos".
+Members hold regular twice-weekly worship gatherings in local homes on Sunday and midweek.
+The church also holds annual regional conventions for members and public Gospel meetings.
+Baptism by immersion, as performed by one of the church's workers, is required to partake in the emblems of bread and wine at the fellowship gathering.
+The orthodox Christian Trinitarian doctrine is rejected.
+Doctrine of the church teaches that salvation is reached by attending the group's home meetings, accepting the preaching of its itinerant, unsalaried ministry workers, and "professing".
+The church teaches that salvation is not achieved through faith alone but only through a combination of faith and "works".
+Works are considered acts of self-denial such as wearing modest skirts and long hair in a bun or attending all meetings regardless of how far away they are.
+The church does not do any outreach programs or encourage its members to participate in charities.

+The church does not have official headquarters or publications.
+It does not explicitly publish any doctrinal statements, insisting that such tenets may only be directly imparted orally by its ministers, referred to as "workers".
 Its hymnbook and various other materials for internal use are produced by outside publishers and printing firms.
-Printed invitations and advertisements for its open gospel meetings are the only written materials which those outside the church are likely to encounter.
+Printed invitations and advertisements for its open gospel services are the only written materials that those outside the church are likely to encounter.